RapidPipeline for 3ds Max

 3. Extract the package

-We provide packages written for the Autodesk Application Plug-in Package Format.
+We provide packages in Autodesk Application Plug-in Package Format.
 Your download should consist of a compressed ZIP file.
-Its contents (a folder called RapidPipelineFor3dsMax) should be extracted into your Autodesk ApplicationPlugins folder, as instructed below.
+The contents (a folder called RapidPipelineFor3dsMax) should be extracted into your Autodesk ApplicationPlugins folder, as instructed below.

-2. Navigate to the Autodesk ApplicationPlugins folder.
-On Windows, this can typically be found by opening a File Explorer and typing in:
+Navigate to the Autodesk ApplicationPlugins folder.
+On Windows, this can typically be found by opening a File Explorer and entering this into the address bar:

 %PROGRAMDATA%\Autodesk\ApplicationPlugins